-The following table sets out issues that were raised in the first round of consultation which have not been discussed in the main body of this draft rule determination.
+The following table sets out issues that were raised in consultation which have not been discussed in the main body of this final rule determination.
 The Commission's response to these issues is also provided.

-Stakeholder Issue AEMC response ENA p3.
-Provision should be made within the NER to reconcile differences in forecasts, between AEMO and DNSPs where there are shared planning responsibilities of AEMO and DNSPs in Victoria.
-The rule change request relates to giving AEMO access to information to develop connection point demand forecasts for the purpose of enhancing its National Transmission Planner functions.
-Requiring AEMO's forecasts to reconcile with those of the Victorian DNSPs for the purpose of AEMO's declared network functions in that jurisdiction is out of scope of this rule change request.
-ENA pp3-4.
+Stakeholder Issue AEMC response ENA: submission to consultation paper, p3; submission to draft rule determination, p2.
+Provision should be made within the NER to reconcile differences in forecasts, between AEMO and DNSPs where divergent forecasts could have implications for planning purposes.
+It is not the purpose of the rule change request to create "reconciled" forecasts.
+The purpose is to give AEMO access to information so that it can develop forecasts which are independent of the NSPs.
+The issue raised by the ENA is therefore not within the scope of this rule change request.
+ENA submission to consultation paper, pp3-4.
 Proposed rule should be amended to reflect that AEMO develop its demand forecasts independently.
 This has not been adopted.
 It may be appropriate that AEMO consults with the AER, NSPs and other parties in the development of the forecasts.
-However, the explicit references in the proposed rule to allow AEMO to consult with the AER in developing and publishing the demand forecasts has not been included in the more preferable draft rule as this is not necessary.
-See chapter 6.
-Energy Australia p2.
+However, the explicit references in the proposed rule to allow AEMO to consult with the AER in developing and publishing the demand forecasts has not been included in the rule as this is not necessary.
+See Chapter 6.
+Energy Australia submission to consultation paper, p2.
 Would like a clearer understanding of specific shortfalls in data AEMO has experienced and further details of AEMO's likely application of the increased information gathering powers.
 As discussed in section 3.3, there is some doubt that AEMO may be able to collect information for the purpose of developing connection point demand forecasts.
 The purpose of the COAG Energy Council's rule change request is to remove this doubt.
 The AEMC is unable to comment on AEMO's likely application of increased access to information.
 However, the information gathering powers under the NEL provide appropriate checks and balances for AEMO when considering whether to collect information.
-See chapter 7.
+See Chapter 7.
+Ergon submission to draft rule determination, p1.
+When publication of the data on which the forecasts are based occurs, AEMO should include the period that the data was obtained.
+This would be expected to occur.
+Any detailed requirements relating to the information should be discussed with AEMO.